Spectrum Optimization of Dynamic Networks for Reduction of Vulnerability Against Adversarial Resonance Attacks: Motivation Background

 It is a well-known fact that if the forcing frequency $\forcingomega$ matches one of the natural frequencies of the network (one of the eigenvalues of $\Omega$), \changedSB{that leads to resonance, where,} with a small damping, the steady-state amplitude of the forced oscillations can get arbitrarily large. \changedSB{The objective of this paper is to minimize the expected steady-state amplitude under a probabilistic model for the distribution of the forcing frequency $\forcingomega$.}

 \changedSB{We assume} that the adversarial \changedSB{agent tries to match its forcing frequency, $\forcingomega$, with one of the natural frequencies of the system (one of the eigenvalues of $\Omega$), but, is subject to uncertainties, either due to an inability to precisely select the forcing frequency, or because of an imprecise knowledge of the natural frequencies of the system.
-In particular, we assume that $\forcingomega$ is a stochastic variable with a probability density function \changedRBlum{dependent upon} the natural frequencies of the system.} We measure the \emph{vulnerability of a network} against the attacks by the expected value of the squared 2-norm of the steady-state response, denoted as $\mathbb{E}_{\changedSB{\forcingomega,\!\mathbf{f}}} \left( \|\mathbf{x}_s\|^2_2 \right)$.
+In particular, we assume that $\forcingomega$ is a stochastic variable with a probability density function \changedRBlum{dependent upon} the natural frequencies of the system.} \begin{definition}[Network Vulnerability to Adversarial Resonance Attack] We define the network vulnerability to adversarial resonance attack to be the expected value of the squared 2-norm of the steady-state response, denoted as $\mathbb{E}_{\changedSB{\forcingomega,\!\mathbf{f}}} \left( \|\mathbf{x}_s\|^2_2 \right)$ \end{definition}

-The main objective of this work is to develop an approach that relies on the principle of eigenspectrum optimization to reduce the vulnerability of the network against adversarial attacks with a known stochastic model. \changedSB{We approach this problem in two different ways: \begin{enumerate} \item[(1)] A direct optimization of the weights on the edges of the network that minimizes $\mathbb{E}_{\changedSB{\forcingomega,\!\mathbf{f}}} \left( \|\mathbf{x}_s\|^2_2 \right)$.
+The main objective of this work is to develop approaches for optimization of the spectrum of the network graph (\emph{i.e.}, the spectrum of the Laplacian matrix, or equivalently, the spectrum of $\Omega^2$) to reduce the vulnerability of the network against adversarial resonance attacks with a known stochastic model. \changedSB{We approach this problem in two different ways: \begin{enumerate} \item[(1)] A direct optimization of the weights on the edges of the network that minimizes $\mathbb{E}_{\changedSB{\forcingomega,\!\mathbf{f}}} \left( \|\mathbf{x}_s\|^2_2 \right)$.
 We refer to this approach as \emph{Network Graph Optimization} (Section~\ref{sec:network_graph_optimization}). \item[(2)] When it is not possible to alter the weights on the edges directly, we propose to attach an \emph{auxiliary network} to the main network, and tune/optimize it such that this auxiliary network can effectively absorb and dissipate the excess energy from the resonance in the main network while minimizing the expected steady-state amplitude on the main network.
 We refer to this approach as \emph{Auxiliary Graph Optimization} (Section~\ref{sec:auxiliary_graph_optimization}). \end{enumerate} }

 }